Prepare for the 2022 trip

 Mission: To provide limited medical, dental, and health care related services to remote villages in the Toledo District of Belize through annual clinic visits.

-Project Belize, Inc. is a non-profit, 501-C-03 corporation that was created in 1988 by a group of adventurous medical, dental, nursing, and community individuals who shared a joint experience of providing medical and dental care to Mayan Indians and natives of the country of Belize.
+Project Belize, Inc. is a non-profit, 501-C-03 corporation that was created in 1987 by a group of adventurous medical, dental, nursing, and community individuals who shared a joint experience of providing medical and dental care to Mayan Indians and natives of the country of Belize.
 The trip is self-supported by its membership for each year’s trip.
 Some donations are received from various service organizations, churches, and individuals to offset some of the cost of medicines and supplies.
+All donations go directly to the purchase of medications for each year’s trip.
+Vitamin Angels (a division of Walgreen’s provides vitamins and anti-parasite medications each year).

 Each participating member pays his/her portion of the trip expenses.
 Each year’s members serve as its board of directors and the trip and planning meetings serve as the annual meeting.
 See the website for more information, Projectbelize.org.